dano92/dano92.github.io/_pages/about.md

 Adolescents that had squint in childhood are more likely to have a mental health condition such as depression, anxiety or schizophrenia.

 I am interested in why these adolescents have poorer mental health than their peers.
 Could it be related to the social or physical factors described above?
 Shared genetic factors?
-Or a complex process through health behaviours, associations/interactions with another variable such as neuro-divergent conditions (e.g. Autsism & ADHD).
+Or a complex process through associations  / interactions with third variable(s) such as neuro-divergent conditions (e.g. Autsism & ADHD).